Athozs/hass-additional-ca/README.md

 ## 11. KNOWN ISSUES

-* In some cases, have to restart twice Home Assistant to take new CA into account.
+* In some cases, have to restart twice Home Assistant to take new CA into account, this is due to Home Assistant to create an SSL context before integrations could be loaded.